 On the other hand, there is such a thing as involuntarily refining which isn’t necessarily an enjoyable experience.

 Moreover, we also have the option of learning absolutely nothing from life’s experiences.

 Remember, growth is optional.

-We can indeed remain stuck in our ways, unable — or unwilling — to change because change is scary and hard, and as a species, it isn’t something we necessarily embrace.
+We can indeed remain stuck in our ways, unable—or unwilling—to grow because change is scary and hard, and as a species, it isn’t something we necessarily embrace.

 Yes, basic personality traits usually remain relatively stable and unchanged throughout a lifetime.
-I don’t believe extroverts become introverts and vice versa.
-Beyond personality though, we can expand and grow; or, shall I say, be refined.
+I don’t believe extroverts become introverts and vice versa—although stranger things have indeed been known to occur.
+Beyond personality though, we can expand and grow—or, shall I say, be refined.